Damitwhy/NA-Share/README.md

   - URLs
     - Views
       - No complications or hangs on opening pages, fully functionality noted.
 A little slow, Chrome Dev-tools Lighthouse shows we're not running on the fastest servers.
+  - Security
+    - Tested Non-Authenticated User Editing, deletion, Creation for all C.R.U.D calls to action.
+    - Created and Tested Middleware to stop access to /admin page issuing a 403 forbidden Access response.
   - Broswers
     - Ran all CRUD type tests above on following browsers:
       - Google Chrome, Extension was needed on this browser to display site in 'Am I Responsive' sites.